OM0126/kubernetes-web-app/README.md

 You should see something similar to:

-REPOSITORY   TAG
-cal-app      v1
+REPOSITORY   TAGcal-app      v1

 6. Run the Docker Container

 Now run the image as a container:

-docker run -d -p 8080:80 --name cal-app cal-app:v1
+docker run -d -p 8080:80 --name cal-app cal-app

 Explanation: